renanborgez/renanborgez/README.md

 9. Coffee has been linked to several health benefits when consumed in moderation, including a reduced risk of certain diseases such as Parkinson's disease, type 2 diabetes, and liver disease.

-10. The term "Cappuccino" comes from the resemblance of its color to the robes of the Capuchin monks.
+10. The term **"Cappuccino"** comes from the resemblance of its color to the robes of the Capuchin monks.
 The drink was named after them in the 17th century.

-11. The most expensive coffee in the world is called Kopi Luwak.
+11. The most expensive coffee in the world is called **Kopi Luwak**.
 It is made from coffee beans that have been eaten and excreted by a civet cat-like animal called the Asian palm civet.

 12. The coffee industry employs millions of people worldwide, from farmers and pickers to roasters, baristas, and café owners.